16 Things You Can Steal From Cruise Ships Without Getting Into Trouble

 Ah, the dilemma of every cruiser—what’s in the “hands-off” category, and what can you pack without worrying about being searched at security and branded a thief?

-It’s easy to tell “plunder” apart from legitimate keepsakes.
-Think of its monetary value.
+It’s easy to tell a fun souvenir apart from items that feel like theft.
+Think about the monetary value.
 Does it cost less than $1?
 Then it’s probably OK.
-Is it considered an expensive item?
+Is it an expensive item?
 Leave it in the cabin.

-Of course, with the all-you-can-eat buffets and lounging at the pool, you’ll probably take home 10 lbs. of extra fat and a wider waistline.
+Of course, with the all-you-can-eat buffets and lounging at the pool, you’ll probably take home extra weight and a wider waistline.
 And who can stop you from taking memories of gorgeous sunsets, fun times with family, and exotic shore locations?

 But let’s talk about things you can sneak into your luggage when cabin staff aren’t looking.
 To be safe, I’ve compiled a list of “what’s good to go” and what is petty theft—stuff that should remain in your cabin after departure.